Topological modular forms and the absence of all heterotic global anomalies: Twists of and and the Segal-Stolz-Teichner conjecture

 \section{Twists of $\KO$ and $\TMF$ and the Segal-Stolz-Teichner conjecture}

-In the last section, we proved our main Theorem~\ref{thm_vanishing}, which establishes the fact that there is no anomalies whatsoever in perturbative heterotic compactifications, under the assumption that the conjecture of Segal, Stolz, Teichner is valid.
+Our main Theorem~\ref{thm_vanishing} established the fact that there is no anomalies whatsoever in perturbative heterotic compactifications, under the assumption that the conjecture of Segal, Stolz, Teichner is valid.
 In the physics discussion leading to the formulation of the statement of the theorem, we also needed to assume that the twists of $\TMF$ have a certain form suggested by the conjecture.
-This last section is to show that it is indeed the case.
-This section can be read independently of the other parts of the paper.
+This appendix is to show that it is indeed the case.

 The study of twists of $\K$ and $\KO$ goes back to \cite{DonovanKaroubi}, where it was shown that $\KO^\bullet(X)$ can be twisted by elements of $\H^1(X,\Z2)\times \H^2(X,\Z2)$.
 A more modern analysis of twists of generalized cohomology theories was given in \cite{ABG} and was applied to $\K$, $\KO$ and $\TMF$ there, where it was shown that $\KO^\bullet(X)$ and $\TMF^\bullet(X)$ can be twisted by elements of $[X,\BO\langle0,1,2\rangle]$ and $[X,\BO\langle0,\ldots,4\rangle]$ respectively.
 Here, for a path-connected space $Y$ and a positive integer $n$, we denote by $Y\langle 0, \ldots, n\rangle$ the $n$-stage Postnikov system, i.e.~a path-connected space equipped with a continuous map